robcorreiro/sas/grid/notes.md

 # Grid Hardware Architecture

-## Shared Storage

-Typically a SAN with a dedicated storage technology for fast I/O throughput.

-- central location for file storage
-- accessible by all grid machines
-- want / "should" have 100-150MB/sec/core

 ## Servers

 Compute nodes must be on server-grade machines (not desktops).
+Best practice is to keep all machines as similar as possible

 - software licensing often based on CPU core count
 - save on HW costs by using smaller (cheapers) hosts instead of a single large (expensive) server
 - lean towards linux / unix variant for grid deployments over Windows

+## Shared Storage

+Typically a SAN with a dedicated storage technology for fast I/O throughput.

+- central location for file storage
-- best practice is to keep all machines as similar as possible
+- accessible by all grid machines
+- minimum throughput capacity: 100-150MB/s/core
+- SAN will need a clustered file system
+    - handles concurrency of data access, needs read and write
+    - not normally supplied, likely requires additional SW purchase (expensive)

+**Storage Designs**

+Goal: Spread out I/O for availability and performance.

+Examples:

+- UTILLOC on dedicated storage: separates SAS threaded procedures from SASWORK
+- SASWORK on shared storage: allows for checkpoint/restart (if grid hosts fails mid-job), better parallelization (SAS process can "see" other's WORK libraries)

+1. Shared SASWORK within Shared Storage with servers having their own dedicated area for SASWORK.
+2. Shared SASWORK + Dedicated SASWORK within Shared Storage

+Careful cleaup and monitoring of these locations limits downsides.

 ## Shared File System (required)

-### Share for Platform Suite

-- LSF cluster needs single location to store files
+- Share for **Platform Suite**: LSF cluster needs single location to store files
     - all machines in cluster need access
     - contains LSF config files

-**Share for Data**

-- each grid session needs to be able to access same data, same LIBNAME and path
+- Share for **Data**: each grid session needs to be able to access same data, same LIBNAME and path
     - don't know which machine the program will run on.

-**Share for SASGSUB**

-- needs a grid work dir accessibly from clients and grid nodes
+- Share for **SASGSUB**: needs a grid work dir accessibly from clients and grid nodes

-**Share for other clients**
+- Share for **other clients**: EG / AMO needs shared area for tmp data
+    - path requested by SDW at install time
+- Share for **HA**
+- Share for **deployed jobs**: programs need to be stored in central location for all nodes to access.

+Because we can assume shared file system in place:

+- Share for **LSF binaries** (unix only): install LSF once and use on all grid hosts.
+- Share for **SAS binaries** (unix only): install once and use on all grid hosts.
+- Share for **SAS Compute Tier config**: config once and use on all grid hosts.

+Note: Each Metadata server AND each mid tier requires DEDICATED config directories.

+## Networking